 Rajasthan Assembly to push land Bill today

-special session of the legislative has been called on Monday to pass the new and to endorse the National Judicial Appointments Commission Act.
+special session of the Rajasthan legislative Assembly has been called on Monday to pass the new Rajasthan Land Acquisition Bill and to endorse the National Judicial Appointments Commission Act.

 It will become the first state to ratify the central Bill on the judiciary and to legislate its own land law, superseding the central one.
 Also, it expects to receive a presidential nod for the new and less stiff state labour laws by the end of this month.